 Special highlights range from extensive coral reefs and magnificent marine life.
 Also world-class shipwrecks, and expansive artificial reefs.
 Here you have a one-of-a-kind underwater photo opportunity.
-You can dive at sunken temples and also statues have overgrown with gorgonians and teeming with tropical fish.
+You can dive at sunken temples and also statues that have been overgrown with gorgonians and teaming with tropical fish.
 Also, in Bali, you can enjoy fabulous deep dives and excellent muck diving as well with tiny and strange critters.
-Even more, in Bali, you will have the opportunity to dive with oceanic sunfish or Mola-Mola, reef sharks, sea turtles, tiny pygmy seahorses, ornate ghost pipefish, frogfish, nudibranchs, clownfish, rhinopias, and fabulous Giant Manta Rays.
+Even more, in Bali, you will have the opportunity to dive with mola molas, reef sharks, sea turtles, tiny pygmy seahorses, ornate ghost pipefish, frogfish, nudibranchs, clownfish, rhinopias, and fabulous giant manta rays.

 Bellow, we have written a small description of the most popular sites in Bali.
-But there are far more to explore on the island beyond these.
+But there is far more to explore on the island beyond these.
 Depending on what you’d like to see during the diving holidays in Bali!
 And also your diving certification and experience.
-At Southern Dreams Diving Club we can help you organise the best and unique plan for you.
+At Southern Dreams Diving Club we can help you organize the best and most unique plan for you.

 Bali dive sites: Amuk Bay

 Another special dive site in Candidasa is the Jetty.
-It is for instance our favourite muck dive in Bali.
+It is for instance our favorite muck dive in Bali.
 We also called frogfish paradise!